grid-x/api-spec-snippets-generator-action/README.md

 ## Prerequisites / Inputs

-- `github_sha` - the commit hash to put into the post as reference, can be obtained using `$GITHUB_SHA` when running in an action or with `git rev-parse --short HEAD`
-- `spec_file` - the specification file to be uploaded, relative to the repositories root
+- `spec_file` - The OAS file to add code samples to
+- `out_file` - Where to store the augmented OAS JSON
+- `languages`- Comma-separated list of languages for which to generate code samples.
+      Defaults to "go, python, shell, java, kotlin, swift"

 ## Instructions